Content Strategy Report for HealthReach

 A comprehensive content strategy report that outlines the strategic approach to redesigning the HealthReach Community Health Centers (HRCHC) website.

-Consistent writing style guidelines to strengthen brand voice and readability.
+Establish consistent writing style guidelines to strengthen brand voice and readability

-Metrics and analytics framework to measure content effectiveness and guide ongoing optimization.
+Create a metrics and analytics framework to track content effectiveness and guide ongoing optimization

 Users & Needs